verilysohail/viewpoint/BLOG_POST_2.0.md

 ---

-## 🤖 Meet Indigo: Your Jira Copilot
+## 🤖 Meet Indigo: Your Intelligent Jira Assistant

 Imagine saying "close these three issues as done and add a comment saying 'shipped in v2.0'" and having it just... work.
 That's Indigo.

-**Indigo isn't a chatbot.** It's a copilot that understands your Jira workspace:
+**Indigo isn't a chatbot.** It's an intelligent assistant that understands your Jira workspace:

 - "Show me all open bugs in the Mobile project assigned to Sarah"
 - "Log 2 hours to PROJ-123 and mark it as in progress"